A. Victoria Mixon, Editor

 7. Charm

 8. This is the final layer: you need to take up residence in your reader’s brain and never move out again.
 You’re not just surprising.
 You’re not just mysterious.
-You’re not even just chock-o-block full of bone-breaking conflict and an endless series of quite intelligent and forceful attempts to resolve those conflicts.
+You’re not even just chock-o-block full of fabulous, riveting conflict and an endless series of quite intelligent and forceful attempts to resolve those conflicts.

 You’re fun to hang out with!